psychbruce/FMAT/README.md

 ## Citation

--   Bao, H.-W.-S. (2023). *Using AI language models to unmask society and culture: The Fill-Mask Association Test (FMAT)*.
-Manuscript in preparation.
+-   Bao, H.-W.-S. (2023). *The Fill-Mask Association Test (FMAT): Using AI language models to understand society and culture* [Manuscript in preparation].

 ## Installation